couchbase/n1k1/README.md

 - standalone Op for data-staging / pipeline breaking

-- batch exchange between stages?
+- batch exchange between stage actors and consumer?

 - GROUP BY / aggregates
   - SELECT country, SUM(population) FROM ...
 GROUP BY country